leantechnologies/integration-snippets/mtls-examples/java/README.md

 ## Requirements

 * Maven
-* Java 7
+* Java 7 (minimum)

 ## Usage

-If you want to run this template, you will a set of credentials from Lean Technologies.
+If you want to run this template, you will need a set of credentials from Lean Technologies.
 1. Head to [dev.leantech.me](https://dev.leantech.me) and create an account (if you have not done it yet).
 This will give you access to Lean sandbox API.
 2. Once you are ready, reach out to [devsupport@leantech.me](mailto:devsupport@leantech.me) to ask access to the production environment.
 3. Once you have production access: